zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 	_**NOTE**:Editing uses **vi** editor, so you have to press **i** for editing the file, when you are done press **:wq** then **hit enter** for save & quit._

 4. After that add your initial load process.
-Extract process extracts a current set of static data directly from the source objects in preparation for an initial load to another database.
+The extract process captures a current set of static data directly from the source objects in preparation for an initial load to another database.
 SOURCEISTABLE type does not use checkpoints.

 	```
 	add extract init, sourceistable